Therapy for Men

 Divorce can be an emotionally devastating event.
 The marriage has ended, you’ve had to fight for your child(ren), and you’ve lost half (or more) of your income.
 The aftermath can seem impossible since your life looks completely different now.
 These changes seem enormous and life is much different than you ever thought it would be.

-Now, you are having to start over in just about every aspect of your life.
+Now, you are having to start over in almost about every aspect of your life.
 You may have even lost friends or family because of the divorce and now you feel unsupported or isolated.
 You may feel like you are an underdog in the legal process and that scale is not tiled equally.
-This is one of the primary reasons counseling for men is so necessary!
+This is one of the primary reasons therapy for men is so necessary!
 To help support you when you feel like there isn’t any for you.
 These are some of the main ways divorce affects men:

 - Loss of self worth